fpom/hyena/README.md

 ```

 To summarise, HyENAs' expressions and assignments are defined in the scope of the objects that contain them: a node is in the scope of the system, a location is in the scope of its node, a transition is in the scope of its location, and a guard, a cost, and an update are in the scope of their transition.
-These scopes are defined syntactically by inclusion of one object into another, just like a Python scope, or closure, is defined by the inclusion of one function into another.
+These scopes are defined by the inclusion of one object into another, just like a Python scope, or closure, is defined by the inclusion of one function into another.

 ### Transitions execution

 Executing transitions allows to build traces that are sequences of alternating states and transitions (with costs): starting from the initial state, a transition `t` may be executed if its guard `t.guard` evaluates to `True` in the current execution context, its cost `t.cost` is evaluated in the same context, and it updates current state by performing all the assignments in `t.update` as well as `node.current = t.target` to move to the expected location.
 This yields a new state that extends the trace.

-It is also possible to build a state graph that aggregates all the traces: it is the smallest graph such that the initial state is a vertex and whenever a transition `t` allows to reach a state `s` from a state `p` at cost `c`, then `s` is also a vertex of the graph and there is an edge from `p` to `s` labelled by `(t,c)`.
+It is also possible to build a state graph that aggregates all the traces.
+It is the smallest graph such that the initial state is a vertex and:

+ * if `p` is a vertex and,
+ * a transition `t` allows to reach a state `s` from `p` at cost `c`

+then `s` is also a vertex and there is an edge from `p` to `s` labelled by `(t,c)`.

 ## Using `hyena`

-`hyena` consists of a library to model, extend, and simulate HyENAs, complemented with command line tools to:
+`hyena` consists of a library to model, extend, and simulate HyENAs, complemented with a command line tools to draw models.

- * draw models
- * compile models to Python code without dependencies

 ### Concrete syntax for models

 Systems can be built fully in Python by instantiating classes, but usually it is more convenient to load them from files.
 A system in `hyena` consists of three components:

- * a model that defines the classes to be used, eg, the basic model presented so far is defined in module `hyena.ena`
+ * a model that defines the classes to be used, eg, the basic model presented so far is defined in module `hyena.ena` (not shown here)
  * a Python file that defines defaults to instantiate these classes
  * a JSON file that defines the instances and may override these defaults